reliv/zf-config-factories/README.md

 ======
 Install this ZF2 module to be able to inject dependencies into ZF2 services via config rather than factory classes or closures.

-This module has been in-use in production apps since the ZF 2.3 release.
-Developers find it easier to use than factory classes.

 * Config factories are faster than factory classes because because your app doesn't need to instantiate a factory for each service at runtime.
 * Config factories are MUCH faster than factory closures because ZF2 parses all factory closures every request, even unused ones!
 We have seen ZF2 apps with 100+ factory closures where the closures caused major performance issues.